 If you are not a member of Indian Harbor but are interested in the Club, the Focus-on-Sailing program can be an outstanding way to get to know members and help give you the information you need to decide whether to pursue membership.
-The program is open to non-members for one season.
+The program is open to non-member individuals and families through summer membership.
 Applications are submitted in the spring and there are numerous open houses to introduce prospective summer members.

 For further information, please contact Joel Labuzetta, Waterfront Director.

 Indian Harbor has a proud tradition of supporting women's sailing.
 In 1927, Lorna Whittelsey won the first of her five Adam's Trophies.
 Since that time other women have excelled including Betty Foulk who won the Adams Trophy in 1967 with clubmates Dorothy Preston, Sue Ann Shay and Sue Whitmore.
 And Carolyn Nye, daughter, granddaughter and great-granddaughter respectively of Commodores Karin, Richard B. and Richard S. Nye, who was inducted into the Collegiate Sailing Hall of Fame in 2008 for her service to the sport.